CanonicalLtd/maas-docs/en/manage-cli-advanced.md

 Title: Advanced CLI Tasks
-TODO:  Decide whether explicit examples are needed everywhere
+TODO:  Update nodes-tags.md to show assigning tags to machines with web UI; then link to it (for entry 'specify boot option')
-       Update nodes-tags.md to show assigning tags to machines with web UI; then link to it (for entry 'specify boot option')
+       bug tracking: https://pad.lv/1700795 (IP assignment mode)
 table_of_contents: True